 The Average Directional Index (ADX) is used to measure the strength or weakness of a trend, not the actual direction.
 In general, when the positive directional indicator is higher than the negative directional in indicator, the trend of STATIS EURO is assumed to be positive.
 An important signal is when the -DI (red line) and +DI (green line) crosses over.

-As you can see in the chart above, the STATIS EURO follows a positive trend.
-The positive directional indicator (51.32) is higher than the negative directional indicator (33.12).
-When this situation occurs, the trend can be identified as a positive trend for the STATIS EURO.
+As you can see in the chart above, the STATIS EURO follows a negative trend.
+The positive directional indicator (36.52) is lower than the negative directional indicator (50.85).
+When the STATIS EURO is in this kind of situations, the trend is negative.

-Allthough the trend is positive, the current situation of the trend of STATIS EURO is not that strong.
-The ADX gives us a value of 24.51, which means that the trend currently followed by STATIS EURO is a weak one.
+Allthough the trend is negative, the current situation of the trend of STATIS EURO is not that strong.
+The ADX gives us a value of 21.76, which means that the trend currently followed by STATIS EURO is a weak one.
 To get clear signals from the ADX for STATIS EURO, you should wait until the ADX moves upwards of 25.